Dear interested parties in the Asteroids project,

-Departure and arrival is intended to take place in a pentagonal area (a= 18 m) for transporters with a size upto 30 ft.
+Departure and arrival is intended to take place in an area of about 30m diameter for transporters with a size upto 30 ft.
 (10 m) length or diameter.

 Spacetime distortions caused by the transporters' propulsion system will be measured by a 3D spacetime detector system which design has been shown in the update from February 2022.

 The introduction of the Morse code 1838 was followed by an international agreement on short letter groups and numbers to transfer more complex concepts by just two or three characters and/or numbers.